Emelit0/Emelit0/README.md

 <h1 align="center">Emelito</h1>

-This is my Github where I'll keep track of my journy while studying Computer Science and working for Cisco.
-I would like to learn more about the world of malware development and exploitation 🌐🔬

 - 🔭 I’m currently working on **creating a basic RAT**

 - 🌱 I’m currently looking forward to learn **binary exploitation**